 Hawthorne Valley Association

-Hawthorne Valley Association is a diverse not-for profit in located in central Columbia County, NY.
+Hawthorne Valley Association is a diverse 501(c)3 civil society organization located in central Columbia County, NY.
 Dedicated to social and cultural renewal through the integration of education, agriculture, and the arts, Hawthorne Valley Association’s 400-acre campus includes a Waldorf school; working Biodynamic farm; on-farm education programs; a full-line natural foods store; social, ecological, and cultural research groups; teacher training programs; and more.